brianshumate/robo-pirate/README.md

 ### Note

-Replace all instances of *robo_pirate* in this project with the name of your own bot to begin making use of this code for yourself.
+Replace all instances of *robo-pirate* in this project with the name of your own bot to begin making use of this code for yourself.

 Use `virtualenv` and `virtualenvwrapper` because Python is more fun with them.